-Elements Positive Behavioural indicators Negative Behavioural indicators Setting Direction Communicates clear expectations.
-Considers the bigger picture and long-term needs before committing to a course of action.
-Translates the vision into clear strategies and work programmes. Ø Fails to create direction for the team. Ø Demonstrates a lack of knowledge and insight into wider issues, developments and long-term impact.
-Empowerment Supports others to have a level of independence in how they do their work.
-Creates and maintains an environment of open and frequent communication with clear and direct flow of information.
-Encourages others to acquire new skills and develop themselves. • Recognises, appreciates and supports others' contributions.
-Develops cooperative and respectful relationships with others.
-Understands the needs of crewmembers and cares about their welfare.
-Creates a feeling of achieving results together as one team Micromanages direct reports.
+Elements Positive Behavioural Negative Behavioural Lioinio indicators indicators Setting Direction ★ Communicates clear expectations ★ Considers the bigger picture and long-term needs before committing to a course of action. ★ Translates the vision into clear strategies and work programmes.
+Fails to create direction for the team.
+Demonstrates a lack of knowledge and insight into wider issues, developments and long-term impact.
+Empowerment ★ Supports others to have a level of independence in how they do their work. ★ Creates and maintains an environment of open and frequent communication with clear and direct flow of information. ★ Encourages others to acquire new skills and develop themselves. ★ Recognizes, appreciates and supports others' contributions. ★ Develops cooperative and respectful relationships with others. ★ Understands the needs of crewmembers and cares about their welfare. ★ Creates a feeling of achieving results together as one team Micromanages direct reports.
 Does not support crew to develop their own initiative and judgement.
 Fails to motivate or support the team or applies inappropriate pressure.
 Does not show appreciation for others.
 Takes credit for others' achievements.
-Delegates without giving responsibility or authority, Authority and Assertiveness Creates a culture that enables challenge and participation while maintaining command authority.
-Encourages crewmembers to review, raise concerns or challenge plans of actions.
-Creates a safe and trusting environment for crewmembers, supporting them to openly share lack of knowledge and to speak up without hesitation.
-Takes decisive action as required.
-Takes command if the situation requires.
-Advocates own position personal responsibility for the quality and timeliness of work and achieves results with little need for supervision.
-Avoids challenging inappropriate language or behaviours.
+Delegates without giving responsibility or authority, Authority and Assertiveness ★ Creates a culture that enables challenge and participation while maintaining command authority. ★ Encourages crewmembers to review, raise concerns or challenge plans of actions. ★ Creates a safe and trusting environment for crewmembers, supporting them to openly share lack of Avoids challenging inappropriate language or behaviours.
 Hinders or withholds crew involvement.
 Is passive and waits for others to take the lead or make decisions.
-Does not take a clear stand, with own position not recognisable.
-Blames the team if things go wrong.
-Leaves team members to cope alone in difficult situations.
-Tolerates behaviour that negatively affects the performance, development and morale of others.
+Does not take a clear stand, with own position not recognizable.